nqbzlkfl/currency-conversion/README.md

 ### Phase 3 — Frontend implementation

-> *"Build the prototype as a single HTML file first so I can validate the design before we commit to the React structure."*
+> *"Build a mock SVG design first — a single HTML file that I can open in a browser and validate the design against the Figma source before we commit to the React structure."*

-The assistant produced a working single-file HTML prototype with hardcoded rates, then ported the structure into the proper Vite/React/TS project.
+The user explicitly asked for a **visual mockup deliverable** — a self-contained HTML prototype with hardcoded data — to validate the design end-to-end before any React or component decomposition.
+The assistant produced `docs/currency-converter-prototype.html`: a single file containing the complete card layout, custom dropdown, swap animation, divider, indicative rate display, and **inline SVG shapes for both the swap-button arrow icon and placeholder country flags**.
+This let the user verify spacing, animation timing, dropdown behaviour, gradient background, and overall layout before writing any React.
+Once approved, the structure was ported into the proper Vite/React/TS project, components decomposed into `ConverterCard`, `CurrencyRow`, `CurrencySelector`, `CurrencyDropdown`, `AmountInput`, `SwapButton`, `RateDisplay`, and `Flag`.
+The placeholder flag SVGs were swapped for `react-country-flag`.
 Each component got its own folder with a co-located `.module.css` file.
-Animation timings were extracted into `tokens.css`; behaviour constants into `helpers/constants/`.
+Animation timings were extracted into `theme.css`; behaviour constants into `helpers/constants/`.

 #### Notable iterations:
 - **Flag rendering bug** went through three rounds.
 The user kept screenshotting "still doesn't fill the circle."
 First two rounds the assistant guessed at `object-fit: cover` and `transform: scale(1.5)` without checking the actual DOM.
 Third round the assistant finally read `react-country-flag/src/index.tsx` and discovered: it renders an `<img>` (not `<svg>`) sourced from a CDN, with inline `width: 1em; height: 1em`.
 Fix was a `:global(img)` selector with `!important` to override the inline styles. **Lesson reinforced:** inspect the actual library output before guessing.